-Fifteen percent of those responding to the National Safety Gap Survey said they had experienced substance abuse or addiction issues, with alcohol, prescription medication or other drugs.
-Over 8 out of 10 (86 percent) of those who indicated they had experienced substance abuse or addiction said their life had been very, somewhat or slightly affected by it.
+Fifteen percent of those responding to the National Safety Gap Survey said they had experienced a substance use disorder or addiction or addiction issues, with alcohol, prescription medication or other drugs.
+Over 8 out of 10 (86 percent) of those who indicated they had experienced substance use disorders or addiction said their life had been very, somewhat or slightly affected by it.

-People who are low income, had a past conviction or who were crime survivors were more affected by substance abuse.
+People who are low income, had a past conviction or who were crime survivors were more affected by substance use disorders.